Available Intakes

 Career opportunities

-Start your career by finding an employer who is willing to indenture you as an apprentice or receive training in our Pre-Employment Ironworker program.
 As an ironworker, you will most likely be employed by construction contractors, but some are employed in industries such as metal fabricating, oil and gas production, iron and steel production, electrical utilities and rail transport.
-In the construction industry, ironworkers work on a project-to-project basis and frequently travel long distances from job to job.
+In the construction industry, Ironworkers work on a project-to-project basis and frequently travel long distances from job to job.

 After becoming a journeyperson, you may advance to supervisory positions or take on new apprentices.
 Some journeypersons go on to run their own businesses — we can help you build your business with our Blue Seal business certificate.